oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ## Successful Response {#access-token-successful-response}

-The authorization server issues an access token and optional refresh token, and constructs the response by adding the following parameters to the payload of the HTTP response with a 200 (OK) status code:
+The authorization server issues an access token and optional refresh token by creating an HTTP response body using the `application/json` media type as defined by {{RFC8259}} with the following parameters and an HTTP 200 (OK) status code:

 "access_token":
 :    REQUIRED.
 The access token issued by the authorization server.